 As in many Claudia Gadelha fights, the third round is where the complexion began to change.
 Clearly winded, Gadelha continued to enforce her will, albeit with longer breaks in between charges.
 For long stretches, Joanna had room to strike and break down the already fatigued challenger.
 Still surrendering takedowns, the champion found escape a much more accessible option this time around.

-The crazy thing about Claudia Gadelha is that no matter what, her offense is effective.
-She is an absolute workhorse, while her volume may decrease, her skills and tenacity will continue to shine.
+The crazy thing about Claudia Gadelha is that her offense is effective even when tired.
+She is an absolute workhorse, while her volume may decrease, her skills and tenacity can continue to shine.
 At the end of a grueling third round, she was still taking Joanna off her feet, even dropping her with a short elbow.

 The fourth round was a disaster.
 Perhaps it was part of the gameplan, but Claudia barely moved, completely allowing Joanna to strike at will.
 Her defense held up for the most part, but it was one-sided.
 It appeared the break had some benefits, as Gadelha was able to generate meaningful offense in the fifth and final round.